-The abbey founded in the thirties of the twelfth century the magnate Peter Wlostowic.
-The first written mention comes from 1139, when the abbot Radulf received St. Michael’s church from the bishop of Wrocław, situated not far from the monastery.
-In 1145, the founder offered the abbey relic of St. Vincent, received from the German king Konrad III.
-Soon prince Boleslaw IV Curlew gave the monks chapel of St. Martin in Wrocław and the chapel of St. Benedict in Legnica with a salary, market and tavern in Wrocław and a market in Kostomłoty.
-The donation was to be paid to Piotr Włostowic, who spoke on behalf of the younger brothers against Władysław the Exileer and by the will of the senior lost the goods.
-In 1149 the monastery church was consecrated with dedication of The Blessed Virgin Mary and St. Vincent, whose Marian apparition soon disappeared.
+The abbey was founded for the Benedictine monks in the 20s of the 12th century by the magnate Piotr Włostowic.
+The first written record of the monastery was in 1139, when abbot Radulf received the nearby church of St. Michael.
+In 1145, the founder offered the abbey relics of St. Vincent, received from the German king Konrad III.
+Soon prince Bolesław IV Kędzierzawy gave the monks the chapel of St. Martin in Wrocław and the chapel of St. Benedict in Legnica with a salary, a market and an inn in Wrocław and a market in Kostomłoty.
+The donation was to be a reward for Piotr Włostowic, who took the side of his younger brothers against Władysław the Exile and lost his goods at the will of the senior.
+In 1149, the monastery church of the Blessed Virgin Mary and St. Vincent, whose Marian call later disappeared, was consecrated.

-In the second half of the 12th century a monastery was built north of the church.
-In 1193, due to the loosening of the Benedictine monastic discipline, monks were removed from Ołbin and Norbertans were brought in their place.
-They raised monastic buildings south of the monastery church.
-First, the eastern wing was built with the chapter house and chapel of the Holy Trinity.
-After the demolition of the old monastery at the end of the 13th century, cloisters with southern and western wings were formed.
-The church was also rebuilt.
-In 1319 a new choir and new chapels were built.
+In the second half of the 12th century, cloister buildings were erected on the northern side of the monastery church.
+In 1193, the Benedictines who lived there were expelled due to the loosening of religious discipline, and the Premonstratensians were brought in their place.
+They erected monastery buildings south of the abbey church.
+First, the eastern wing with the chapter house-chapel and the chapel of the Holy Trinity was built.
+Then, after the demolition of the old monastery at the end of the 13th century, a cloister was built along with the southern and western wings.
+The abbey church was also rebuilt at that time.
+In 1319 a new choir was consecrated and new chapels were built.

-In the 15th century, the abbey suffered from the Hussite wars and the war for the Czech Crown.
-Faced with the threat of Turkish invasion in 1529, the abrupt demolition of the abbey began, as feared monastery could become the suport of the invaders.
-The material obtained from the demolition was used, among others, to pave the way of New Market in Wrocław and to build the house of Heinrich Rybisch.
-Sculptures in 1529 were built in the facade of the hospital All Saints and the tower of Nicholas Gate.
-In 1546, the abbey portal was placed in the south facade of the St. Mary Magdalene cathedral in Wrocław.
+In the 15th century, the abbey suffered during the Hussite wars and the wars for the Czech crown.
+The greatest damage was to be suffered in 1433, and the reconstruction of the church of St. Michael was recorded in 1441.
+In 1529, in the face of the threat of a Turkish invasion, a hasty demolition of abbey buildings began, as it was feared that they could become a foothold for the invaders.
+The material obtained from the demolition was used, among others, for paving of Nowy Targ in Wrocław and building a house for Heinrich Rybisch.
+Sculptural fragments in 1529 were embedded in the facade of the All Saints Hospital and the tower of the St. Nicholas Gate.
+In 1546, the portal from the abbey was placed in the southern facade of the St. Mary Magdalene’s church.